-Modification 0678 and all of its alternative Modifications (0678A, 0678B, 0678C, 0678D, 0678E, 0678F, 0678G, 0678H and 0678I)xxx, and 06xxx aim to replace the current charging methodology, which is based on Long Run Marginal Cost (LRMC).
+Modification 0678 and all of its alternative Modifications (0678A, 0678B, 0678C, 0678D, 0678E, 0678F, 0678G, 0678H and 0678I)xxx aim to replace the current charging methodology, which is based on Long Run Marginal Cost (LRMC).

-ModificationModification 0678 and xxx alternative ModificationModifications 0678B, xxx and xxx all propose Capacity Weighted Distance (CWD) as the replacement methodology.
-ModificationModifications 0678A and xxx proposes Postage Stamp (PS) instead.
+Modification 0678 and xxx alternative Modifications 0678B, xxx and xxx all propose Capacity Weighted Distance (CWD) as the replacement methodology.
+Modifications 0678A and xxx proposes Postage Stamp (PS) instead.

 Whilst the underlying methodology of CWD or PS is proposed across the Modifications, these proposals also include additional charges/aspects that make up the overall charging framework for GB Transportation Charges.
 These include those charges for managing revenue recovery.
 These changes may be significant.
-(For further information regarding System Changes see Section 7).
+(For further information regarding System Changes see Section 4.20).